 - You can read the tutorial here: How to use Duplicator plugin to migrate a WordPress site

 Moving the first site took extra time since I was using the Duplicator plugin for the first time.
-Thereafter, moving the remaining sites was quite easy.
+After that, moving the remaining sites was quite easy.

 The problem with moving sites, and help from Siteground’s hosting support: